The British School – Stoke Goldington 1837 -1845

 One of the main duties of the Committee was to canvass for subscriptions to keep the school going.
 The Secretary, in a post-script at the back of the Minute book, recorded:

 “Note: the cost of carrying on the British School from 18th Dec.
 1837 to 1st May 1845 when it was dissolved amounted to the sum of £472.16s.
-11½d., £339.14s. of which were obtained by subscriptions and donations but if the amount be carried back to the time when it was first commence, it will be found to have been considerably more.”
+11½d., £339.14s. of which were obtained by subscriptions and donations but, if the amount be carried back to the time when it was first commenced, it will be found to have been considerably more.”

 Continual reference was made to getting the patronage of the local gentry.
 Each year Lord Carrington of Gayhurst House was approached and he donated £5.